Asthma flare-ups do happen, and in children they are most often caused by colds and flu. These are almost impossible to avoid.

 Typically, if your child is having difficulty breathing, this is an urgent medical situation and needs to be treated quickly and properly.
 Whilst awaiting medical care, the child’s reliever medicine needs to be administered according to your child’s medical prescription or the 4x4x4 asthma first aid protocol.

 As children are dependent on the supervision and care of those around them, we should all learn asthma first aid.
 Your child should have access to a reliever puffer at all times.
-The video below shows you how to administer asthma first aid.
-You can do a training course in Asthma, First Aid and CPR through the accredited training and team.
+You can do a training course in Asthma, First Aid and CPR through the accredited training team.

 Children with asthma can also spend periods of time away from home.
 It is important the people around your child are aware they have asthma.
 It is also important they know how to recognise asthma symptoms and what to do in an emergency.
 Parents can provide friends and family with a copy of their child’s Asthma Action Plan and asthma first aid information to help them prepare.